TegarMandiri/hpp/Readme.txt

 /*Program menghitung Harga Pokok Produksi, Harga jual per unit, dan Laba Produk.*/

 //Credit Tegar Mandiri 2019
 //Ver.
-0.27
-//Program have a much bug, i haven't fixed it.
+2.00
-//The program is using Indonesia language (Bahasa).
+//The program using Indonesia language (Bahasa).
 //Need to compile before run this program.
 //How to use  : -Download hpp.java file
                 -Compile the program, if using Windows can use Command Prompt (Javac) or Eclipse, or any software supported for